Consciousness Science (State Space Theory)

 Publications and Preprints

 - O’Reilly-Shah VN.
 From Chinese Rooms to language models: Plasticity, process, and the limits of internalization.
-SSRN, 2026.
+2026.
+Open Access

 - O’Reilly-Shah VN, Krippner S. The chaos-state space dream model: Integrating phenomenology and neurodynamics in dream consciousness.
-Submitted to Dreaming, 2025.
+2025.